 Gear I actually use

-A curated selection of the cameras, lenses, filters, and bags I genuinely use in my everyday workflow.
-No endless reviews, no rankings, no hype - just the tools that became part of how I shoot.
+A curated selection of the cameras, lenses, filters, and bags that became part of how I shoot.
+No endless reviews, rankings, or hype — just the tools I genuinely use.

 Disclosure

 Some links on this page are affiliate links.
-If you buy through them, I may earn a small commission at no extra cost to you.
-As an Amazon Associate I earn from qualifying purchases.
+If you choose to purchase through them, I may earn a small commission at no extra cost to you.
+As an Amazon Associate, I earn from qualifying purchases.

 My core setup